crperez5/countingstrings/README.md

 CountingStrings is a distributed multi-container app hosted in Azure which relies on Docker, Kubertnetes, .NET Core, RabbitMQ and SQL Server.

-You can play with the app live at (send me a PM to get the URL)
+You can play with the app live at https://13.80.152.17/swagger/index.html

 ## Project organization